DKFZ-ODCF/example-cwlexec-singularity/README.md

 singularity run docker_whalesay.sif /usr/local/bin/cowsay "HULLOH"
 ```

 Note that although the whalesay-container has a cowsay-binary, it is located in a different path.
-Probably it is a femaly whale (a whale cow), that talks.

 ### Now to CWLexec